Intervention/docs/image/v3/modifying/animations.md

 Extract animation frames based on given values and discard the rest.
-The offset parameter can be used to set the starting point of the new animation; all frames before the offset are discarded.
+The offset parameter can be used to set the starting point of the new animation; all frames before the offset will be discarded.
 The length parameter is optional.
 It specifies how many frames to read after the offset.
-By default, all frames up to the end of the animation are read.
+The default is to read all frames up to the end of the animation.

 #### Parameters